Demonstrate leadership in Indigenous Relations.

 Certified

-PAR Performance Areas
+PAIR Performance Areas

 Leadership